 Don’t be discouraged by an initial “no.”

 It can be daunting to have a request refused, but don’t give up.
 One “no” doesn’t mean that funding isn’t possible.
 Ask the person in charge of funding for what you need to revise or retool in order to re-apply.
-ESSER funding is being distributed in phases, so while the current phase might not be an option, future phases might be.
 ESSER funding is being distributed through September 2024, so persistence counts!